skroutz/cogy/README.md

   config.bundle_description = "myapp-generated commands from Cogy"

   # Can be either a string or an object that responds to `#call` and returns
   # a string.
-Must be set explicitly.
   config.bundle_version = "0.0.1"

-  # If you used a callable object, it will be evaluated each time the inventory
+  # if you used a callable object, it will be evaluated each time the inventory
   # is called.
 This can be useful if you want the version to change dynamically
   # when it's needed.
   #